HCA’s lobby is now open for walk-in customer service. Learn about customer service options.

 Use the resources below to help you complete the tasks to get leadership support.
-For more details on how get leadership support, see Strategies for Enhancing Management Support for Wellness (adopted from the Chapman Institute)
+For more details on how to get leadership support, see Strategies for Enhancing Management Support for Wellness (adopted from the Chapman Institute).

 Task 1.1: Work with leadership to define the wellness vision for your organization

 - Free wellness training for supervisors and managers to learn more about the value of supporting, talking about, and modeling wellness at work.

 - If you have access to the Washington State Learning Management System (LMS), search for HCA Wellness Training for Supervisors and Managers.